codinSamueldev/codinSamueldev/README.md

 I am full-stack web developer
 -----------------------------

+💡 I specialize in building scalable web applications using Python, Django, FastAPI, React, and some JavaScript.
+My focus is on creating efficient, high-performance solutions that solve real-world problems.

+🔹 What I Do:

-💻 I build scalable web apps for businesses & startups 📩 Let’s create your next project!
-DM me
+✅ Develop custom web apps for businesses & startup

-* 🌍  I'm based in Colombia
+✅ Build REST APIs with Django & FastAPI
+✅ Create responsive, modern front-end interfaces with React

-* ✉️  You can contact me at [codinsamueldev@gmail.com](mailto:codinsamueldev@gmail.com)
+✉️  You can contact me at [codinsamueldev@gmail.com](mailto:codinsamueldev@gmail.com)
-* 🧠  I'm learning React
-* ⚡  I can imitate Donald Duck's voice 😅
+🌍  I'm based in Colombia

 ### Skills